smhall97/academic-community-equity-tools/preevent_questionnaire.md

 _\[These questions are designed to help attendees, especially those that will be travelling for the first time, understand what is required of them to ensure a smooth visa application process]_

 - [ ] Do you have a passport as per your country’s government standard (please use your citizenship country rather than residence one, if these are not the same)?
-- [ ] Will the passport expire after (six months post event)?
+- [ ] Will the passport expire (six months post event)?
 - [ ] Does the passport have at least two blank pages?
 - [ ] Does the passport have correct details, dates and is free from serious damage (passports may be considered invalid if drawn in, torn, have typos or inconsistencies with other documents)?

 <!---->

 - Upload a copy of the bio data page of your passport _\[Ensure strict data privacy systems are in place and provide the ability for participants to opt out.
-Do not collect this information unless you are able to ensure this privacy]_
+Do not collect this information unless you are able to ensure this privacy.]_

 **The Schedule**